EmperorMurfy/Cat_Attack/README.md

 * **SHIFT** - shield
 * 8, 9, 0: different stats

+**Main Menu**
+* ESC - will bring up controls, similar to how control button behaves in the pause game menu?
+* Start button - starts the game

 **In Game**
-* ESC - pauses the game, or unpause (you also have game pause screen options such as restart or resume game
+* ESC - pauses the game, can also be used to unpause if paused - brings up pause game menu
+     - restart button: resets the game & return players to Main Menu
+     - resume button: resumes the game, you can also press ESC to do the same
+     - controls button: will open a window that allows you to understand the controls + game **End Screen**
+* automatic bring up, 500 counter (will play when victory music ends) - game over options
+  - restart button: resets the game & return players to Main Menu
+  - quit button: closes the program and exits

-Note: Shield - allows for temporary invulnerabilituy to enemy attacks + maintains own ability to attack 
+**Note: Shield allows for temporary invulnerabilituy to enemy attacks + maintains own ability to attack**

 ## ✅ Working Features
 * Background - main background, with the carpet seperate as an "item" to appear like character has a walk cycle + floor is carpet like